 The customer loyalty market is changing, both in form and in function.
 When one considers customer loyalty, chances are high that a loyalty card springs to mind.
 Further, it’s likely that a points-based system in which customers accrue credit for each purchase is also associated with loyalty.
 In such a system, customers can receive credit in an actual store or through online purchases.
 This credit acts as a secondary type of currency that can be redeemed for rewards, usually after a certain threshold has been reached.

 While both the physical loyalty card and point-system are still very successful tactics, a different type of loyalty market is emerging.
 This market responds to the new type of interaction happening between brands and consumers.
 Because of the constant connectivity of the internet, the majority of interactions consumers have with an organization will not result in a purchase.
-That means customer loyalty programs now have to extend past simply sales.
+That means the best customer loyalty programs now have to extend past simply sales.

 For instance, a visitor who frequents a website to consume content may not be far enough down the sales funnel to make a purchase, meaning incentivizing that type of action would be a waste of resources.
 However, rewarding their consistent readership with an offer to download exclusive content, or with recognition via social media are both methods for keeping them engaged.
 This type of interaction turns the concept of purchase-based loyalty on its head, and changes the way businesses think about their customer relationships.